Study resource

 Aldehyde

-An organic compound containing a carbonyl group (C=O) with at least one hydrogen atom attached to the carbon atom of the carbonyl.
+An organic compound containing a carbonyl group (C=O) bonded to at least one hydrogen atom.

 Carboxylic Acid

-An organic compound that contains a carboxyl group (-COOH), formed by the oxidation of aldehydes.
+An organic compound containing a carboxyl group (-COOH), formed by the oxidation of aldehydes.

-A reaction where a nucleophile attacks a carbon atom in a carbonyl compound, resulting in the addition of new atoms or groups.
+A reaction mechanism where a nucleophile attacks an electrophilic carbon atom in a carbonyl compound, resulting in the formation of a new bond.

 Related topics